Korzybski and the 'Is of Identity'

 • "It is true that they are very handicapped ...."
 (S&S xxiii)

-Meanings are inside of us and are not intrinsic to words.
-"Milton is writing" and "Milton is a Canadian" both contain "is" yet we evaluate these two "ises" quite differently because the different contexts evoke different meanings in us.
-Some would refer to the second use of "is" as "is of identity," but in the Korzybskian system this can be quite misleading because identity refers to a confusion of two or more entities or stages of processes within our evaluations.
-The naked statement "Milton is a Canadian" does not give us any evidence that the person making the statement is confusing Milton with any other Canadian.
+These quotations are representative of Korzybski's published writings and reflect Korzybski at different stages of his gs formulations.
+Clearly, Korzybski never found it necessary to avoid all uses of 'is' and its relatives despite his admonition that the "is of identity" must be "entirely abandoned."
+The apparent contradiction vanishes if one realizes that meanings are inside us and are not intrinsic to words.
+"Milton is writing" and "Milton is a Canadian" both contain "is" yet we evaluate these two "ises" differently because the contexts evoke different meanings.
+Labelling the second use of "is" as "is of identity" may be misleading because identity in the Korzybskian system refers to a confusion of two or more entities or stages of processes in our evaluations.
+The naked statement "Milton is a Canadian" does not give us evidence that the person making the statement is confusing Milton with any other Canadian.
 The naked statement does not tell us that we do not appreciate the individuality of Milton, only that we know something about Milt's origin or citizenship.

 Because "identity" and "identification" have such specialized meanings within the Korzybskian system, I suggest we refer to uses of "is" as in "Milton is a Canadian" as the "is of classification."
-This labelling is much closer to the facts, and does not induce us to jump to conclusions.
-If we assume that a person is identifying just because he uses the is of classification, we are pre-judging ... committing the same type of mistake we are supposedly trying to teach others to avoid.
+This labelling is less inferential and more descriptive, and so does not induce us to jump to conclusions -- in other words, to "identify" or "confuse the orders of abstraction."
+If we assume that a person is identifying just because s/he uses the is of classification, we are pre-judging ... committing the same type of mistake we are supposedly trying to teach others to avoid.
 And we would have to condemn Korzybski for identifying every time he left statements that contain the so-called "is of identity" within Science and Sanity.

 Go to General Semantics Home Page ||| Go to Steven Lewis Home Page